 Scissors are essential tools for coat styling but, with so many different types to choose from, deciding which ones to buy can be difficult.
 In reality, if you’re aiming to tackle a variety of breeds, you’ll ultimately need a range of scissors in order to work efficiently.
 With this in mind, we’ve designed the Groom Master scissor collection to be both essential and comprehensive.
 So, whether you’re creating cylindrical legs, enhancing angulation, mastering head styles or just thinning out the coat, we’ve made a scissor to do exactly that.
 These professional dog grooming scissors are popular with pet groomers of all skill levels, due to their cutting strength and durability.
 Forged from high-grade stainless steel to protect against metal corrosion.

-This particular scissor measures 6.5″ (16.5cm) in length and, is great for shaping heads, perfecting rear angulation, cylindrical legs and rounded feet.
+This particular scissor measures 4.5″ (11.5cm) in length and, has been designed for precision trimming around the face, muzzle, ears and feet.
 The emphasized ’rounded’ blade tips are designed to prevent accidental injury, whilst working in confined or sensitive areas of the dogs anatomy.
-The micro-serrated blades make it suitable for cutting wet or dry hair simultaneously, helping to grip and control the hair (during cutting), creating cleaner lines and contours.
+The micro-serrated blades make the scissor suitable for cutting wet or dry hair simultaneously, helping to grip and control the hair (during cutting), creating cleaner lines and contours.